-- Units of Local Government (cities, counties and towns)
+- 1. Units of Local Government (cities, counties and towns)

 - 2. Regional Councils of Government (COGs)

+- 3. Continuums of Care (CoCs)

-- 3. Public Housing Authorities (PHAs)
+- 4. Public Housing Authorities (PHAs)

-- 4. Community Housing Development Organizations (CHDOs)
+- 5. Community Housing Development Organizations (CHDOs)

-- 5. Nonprofit Entities
+- 6. Nonprofit Entities

-- 6. For-profit Entities
+- 7. For-profit Entities

-Eligible Applicants must demonstrate that they meet the Threshold Requirements as described in bullets 1-6, beginning on Page 20 of this manual.
-Mandatory participation criteria is related to financial capacity, good standing, HOME program income/CHDO proceeds, experience and capacity, previous performance, and related entities, principals and/or individuals.
-Experience requirements are specific to the type of development being proposed in the application.
-All Applicants must have a designated Program Administrator on staff that will be responsible for the coordination of the project (i.e. project implementation through project completion).
-Applicants may utilize the services of a consultant to serve as the Project Administrator.
-Consultants may not be involved with more than two (2) open awards at a time.
-Consultants must be in compliance with Conflict of Interest requirements and are required to certify to such by providing an SRDP Application Exhibit 5 - Consultant Certification Form.
-Applicants must complete and include the following exhibits related to applicant eligibility and submit them with the Tier 1 Application:
+Eligible Applicants must demonstrate that they meet the Threshold Requirements as described pages 32-36 of this manual.
+Threshold participation criteria is related to financial capacity, good standing, HOME program income/CHDO proceeds, experience and capacity, previous performance, and related entities, principals and/or individuals.
+Experience requirements are specific to the type of development being proposed in the application, i.e. an applicant proposing a rehabilitation project must demonstrate they have experience with rehabilitation of projects similar in scope and size to the project being proposed in the application.
+All Applicants must have a designated Program Administrator on staff that will be responsible for the coordination of the project (i.e. project implementation through project completion and leaseup).
+Applicants that do not meet experience requirements may utilize the services of a consultant to serve as the Project Administrator; however, reimbursement for consultant fees will be paid for from developer fees.
+Consultants however, must meet threshold experience requirements and may not be involved with more than two (2) HOME-ARP applications during this funding cycle.
+Consultants must disclose all HOME-ARP applications they are providing consulting services for using the HOME-ARP Application Exhibit 5 - Consultant Certification Form.
+In addition, consultants must be in compliance with conflict of interest requirements and are required to certify to such by providing a HOME-ARP Application Exhibit 6 - Conflict of Interest Form.
+Applicants must complete and include the following items related to applicant eligibility and submit them with the application: